 HCO2CH3 + H2O → HCO2H + CH3OH

-Formic acid is also a by-product from the manufacturing of acetic acid.
-When acetic acid is manufactured via the acetaldehyde oxidation method, butane is oxidized, and ethylene is hydrated via Wacker process to obtain acetaldehyde.
-Further oxidation of acetaldehyde yields acetic acid, with significant amount of formic acid as by-product.
+Formic acid is also a by-product of the manufacturing of acetic acid.
+When acetic acid is manufactured via the acetaldehyde oxidation method, butane is oxidized, and ethylene is hydrated via the Wacker process to obtain acetaldehyde.
+Further oxidation of acetaldehyde yields acetic acid, with a significant amount of formic acid as a by-product.

 Textile & Dyeing Industry